How to Deal With a Real Estate Bidding War

 Use these additional resources to make intelligent decisions when buying or selling a home.

 Are you thinking of selling your home?
-I have a passion for Real Estate and love to share my marketing expertise!
+I am passionate about real estate and love sharing my marketing expertise!

 Great article Bill!
 I appreciate the tips and pointing out that the highest offer is not always the best offer!
 Also, excellent reminder that it’s okay to reveal all offers on the table as long as you have seller approval!
 This definitely helps both buyers and sellers get what they want without wasting a lot of people’s time and money!
 Keep up the good work and providing us with valuable information!